hepplerj/Dissertation/ch5.dissertation.Heppler.md

 Folder 1, Box 11, SVTC, SJSU; "High-Tech: a Stain on a 'Clean' Field," *Los Angeles Times* December 22, 1983.]

 \thoughtbreak{Juliana Ross was only nine months old} in 1982 when she had her first open-heart surgery.
-When her mother, Lorraine, opened the pages of the *San Jose Mercury News* on January 20, she saw the news:
-Fairchild Semiconductor, just a quarter mile from her home, had had an environmental catastrophe.
-Suddenly, the neighborhood stories and problems all made sense.
+When her mother, Lorraine, opened the pages of the *San Jose Mercury News* on January 20, she saw the news: Fairchild Semiconductor, just a quarter mile from her home, had experienced an environmental catastrophe.
+Suddenly, the neighborhood stories and problems made sense.
 Her neighbors in the Los Paseos neighborhood had complained about the water tasting and smelling funny, but of greater concern were the four children with birth defects, the two miscarriages, and the one stillbirth that had taken place on her block in the past three years.
 And her youngest child, nine months old at the time, faced multiple congenital heart defects.
-Lorraine Ross could not help but wonder if the leak and the health problems were connected.^[Newspaper clipping, "Water contaminated by leak," *San Jose Mercury*, January 20, 1982, Folder 2, Box 11, Silicon Valley Toxics Coalition Records, San Jose State University Special Collections;
-newspaper clipping, "Silicon Valley's Fear Over Tainted Water," San Francisco Chronicle, May 16, 1983, Carton 20, Folder 12 Hazardous Waste, California Tomorrow Records, MS 3641, California Historical Society;
-"Birth defects and chemicals," *San Jose Mercury*, February 3, 1982, SVTC Records, SJSU.]
+Lorraine Ross could not help but wonder if the leak and the health problems were connected.^[Newspaper clipping, "Water contaminated by leak," *San Jose Mercury*, January 20, 1982, Folder 2, Box 11, Silicon Valley Toxics Coalition Records, San Jose State University Special Collections; newspaper clipping, "Silicon Valley's Fear Over Tainted Water," San Francisco Chronicle, May 16, 1983, Carton 20, Folder 12 Hazardous Waste, California Tomorrow Records, MS 3641, California Historical Society; "Birth defects and chemicals," *San Jose Mercury*, February 3, 1982, SVTC Records, SJSU.]

 News of Fairchild's chemical leak captured the Bay Area's attention in early 1982, and parents whose children had experienced health problems wondered